Gonnelien Rothenberger

-Gonnelien Rothenberger (born 5 June 1969 in Weert, Limburg) is an equestrian from the Netherlands, who was born as Gonneke Antoinette Arnolda Johanna Adriana Robertine Gordijn.
+Gonnelien Rothenberger (born 5 June 1968 in Weert, Limburg) is an equestrian from the Netherlands, who was born as Gonneke Antoinette Arnolda Johanna Adriana Robertine Gordijn.
 She is married to German equestrian Sven Rothenberger, with whom she won the silver medal in the Team Dressage Event at the 1996 Summer Olympics in Atlanta, Georgia for Holland, alongside Anky van Grunsven and Tineke Bartels.
 In the Individual Competition she finished in sixteenth position.

+Her son Sönke Rothenberger is also an Olympic equestrian.